How to Maintain a Vehicle You Don’t Use Often

 You can also get tire protection with the help of an Endurance auto protection plan and an entire year’s worth of Elite Benefits.
 Simply choose the Endurance plan that’s right for your needs and budget, pay a $20 activation fee and enjoy a full year of perks and savings, including up to two tire replacements or repairs, as well as key fob replacements, collision discounts and even total loss protection.

 Step 4: Check All Essential Fluids

 You want to make sure your engine stays well lubricated and prevent any moisture from getting in that could cause corrosion.
 Check and top up what needs to be topped up, such as brake fluid, transmission fluid, power steering fluid, engine coolant, and windshield wiper fluid.
 If you’re storing your vehicle over winter, especially if it’s going to be left outdoors, make sure you have enough antifreeze in the coolant mix and in the windshield washer fluid.

 For optimal long-term storage, it’s good to change the oil too.
 This is because old, contaminated oil can cause damage to your engine.
 Oil changes are commonly overlooked due to financial reasons and busy schedules, but taking some tips to get this done is essential to keeping you on the road longer.
 You can also take your vehicle for a drive around the block to get the fresh fluids circulating around the engine and cooling systems.
 This will help everything stay lubricated while the car’s in storage.”

 Looking for a way to save on oil changes?
 Look no further!
-Introducing EnduranceAdvantage™, Endurance’s newest vehicle protection plan with extensive breakdown coverage PLUS routine maintenance.
-Receive up to $50 on your next oil change and more.
+With the Advantage protection plan from Endurance, you can get extensive breakdown coverage PLUS savings of up to $3,500 in routine car maintenance, including three oil and filter changes and much more.